paintparty/bling/README.md

            [bling.fonts.ansi-shadow :refer [ansi-shadow]]])
 ```

-The above `require` show usage of the `ansi-shadow` font.
+The above `require` examples show usage of the `ansi-shadow` font.
 For performance reasons,
 each font is in its own namespace and must be explicitly required.
 All of the available fonts:
 ```Clojure
 bling.fonts.miniwi/miniwi